-Groups of children playing beneath a tree — climbing, running, chatting, the tinkle of bells from a bullock ambling about nearby, and women walking back after drawing water from a well— snapshots from lives that are deeply connected to the earth are what this art collection brings alive.
+Groups of children playing beneath a tree — climbing, running, chatting, the tinkle of bells from a bullock ambling about nearby, and women walking back after drawing water from a well— tales from lives that are deeply connected to the earth are what this art collection brings alive.
 This group of talented Telangana artists explore a rustic way of life, giving folk art forms a contemporary twist and connecting you instantly with the harmony that can exist between nature and man.

 Hailing from Karimnagar, Agacharya paints women and men engaged in everyday routine activities.
-His palette of brilliant reds, warm yellows and deep greens brings alive both the shy reticience of the people in the village as well as their untutored sensuality.
+His palette of brilliant reds, warm yellows, and deep greens brings alive both the shy reticence of the people in the village as well as their untutored sensuality.
 Avoiding the usual decorative details that accompany folk-inspired art, his paintings are simple and captivating.

-Anjani Reddy’s works depict young women amidst nature and speaks of their aspirations.
-Her multi-layered artworks use a blend of textures, lines and colours to bring alive women in their different contexts, most often in their relationship with nature and its creatures.
-Deriving her inspiration from her subconscious, the paintings emerge from a mix of dreams, fantasies, experiences and the environment.
+Anjani Reddy’s works depict young women amidst nature and speak of their aspirations.
+Her multi-layered artworks use a blend of textures, lines, and colors to bring alive women in their different contexts, most often in their relationship with nature and its creatures.
+Deriving her inspiration from her subconscious, the paintings emerge from a mix of dreams, fantasies, experiences, and the environment.

 A brilliant collection of artworks by the best ambassadors of Telangana, each have their own story to tell.
 If you are someone who loves the peace and simplicity of rural life, then these contemporary depictions of rural life are sure to catch your eye.
 We at Artflute believe that each painting has a story to tell.
 Drop us a line to firstname.lastname@example.org if you feel one of them calls to you.